DataDog/KubeHound/scripts/dashboard-insomnihack24k/README.md

 ## How to run it

-The script will connect to the KubeHound to the Janusgraph socket (by default `127.0.0.1:8182` defined in `GREMLIN_SOCKET`) and build the dashboard:
+The script will connect to the Janusgraph socket (by default `127.0.0.1:8182` defined in `GREMLIN_SOCKET`) and build the dashboard:

 ```bash
 poetry install